Join me, if you will, for a crappy iPhone picture tour of the last 10 days of my life!

 And these are the hurricanes (named after the shape of the glass -- like a hurricane lamp -- not the devastating storms) at Pat O'Brien's.
 Like the beignets, it's my understanding that one's trip to New Orleans would be incomplete without parking oneself on the back patio of Pat O'Brien's.
 Unlike the beignets, these things lived up to the hype.
 We went back twice.

-We took the streetcar out to the Garden District one afternoon and happened to
+We took the streetcar out to the Garden District one afternoon and happened to stumble upon this cemetery.
+I guess it makes sense: Everyone is buried above

 We decided to be good little tourists and take a swamp tour one afternoon.
 And I'll have you know: Everything about it, including (perhaps even especially) the ride out to the swamp, was excellent.
 I'd been a little conflicted about the Katrina stuff going out to New Orleans: The part of me that cares about my country and the people who live in it was curious to see the affects of the storm with my own eyes.
 However, the part of me that lives in a city with a tragic tourist attraction of its own understands that it's strangely frustrating to have people cast a glance over the worst day of my life and then go bargain hunting at Century 21.